 Conveniently located to serve San Francisco, Walnut Creek, and the Bay Area, SF

-The neck is a common area of concern.
-It can be too full of excess fat, the skin can be too loose from aging or weight loss, and the angle between the neck and jawline can be such that the neck appears short.
-For the right patient, neck lift can produce very dramatic results with a relatively quick and easy procedure.
+A neck lift is a plastic surgery procedure that addresses common concerns with the neck and jawline.
+The neck can be too full of excess fat, the skin can be too loose from aging or weight loss, and the angle between the neck and jawline can be such that the neck appears short.
+For the right patient, a neck lift in San Francisco can produce very dramatic results with a relatively quick and easy procedure.

 What is the anatomy of the neck and is this important?